-All athletes will follow the Karnes City I.S.D. dress and grooming code at all athletic events and during travel to and from competitions with the exception of facial hair and earrings for male athletes.
-Athletes will not be allowed to have facial hair or earrings at school and/or during athletic events.
+All athletes will follow the Karnes City I.S.D. dress code at all athletic events and during travel to and from competitions with the exception of facial hair and earrings for male athletes.
+Athletes will not be allowed to have facial hair or earrings at school, any school sponsored programs, and/or during athletic events.
+Hair will not exceed 3 inches in length, cover the eye brows, or the collar.
 Consequences will be handled by the coaching staff or Athletic Director during athletics.
 Failure to follow these guidelines will result in the removal from the athletic program.
 The athletic department has very high expectations for all athletes that are involved in the program.
 The athletic department recognizes that each athlete represents Karnes City I.S.D. and this representation will be excellent during travel, competition, and at all other times.

-\\\\\Athletes will only be excused from athletics with a parent note for 2 days.
+Athletes will only be excused from athletics with a parent note for 2 days.
 This will be an excused absence and conditioning will still need to be made up once the athlete returns.
 After the 2 days, the athlete will need to have a doctor's note.
 If no doctor's note is provided after the 2 days, the missed workouts will be unexcused.
 All make-up running will be assigned and observed by the coaches.
 Any failure to comply with this rule will result in removal from the athletic program.

-\\\\\ Athletes who miss 5 days (excused or unexcused) or more of off-season workouts due to an injury which does not require surgery will be required to make up conditioning before he/she can participate in a contest.
+Athletes who miss 5 days (excused or unexcused) or more of off-season workouts due to an injury which does not require surgery will be required to make up conditioning before he/she can participate in a contest.
 The conditioning will be determined by the coach and/or Athletic Director.
 This rule will carry from year to year.